-Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Learning Maya nCloth 2012.

 We're ready to start laying out our scene to make an animation of a flag…waving in the breeze.…I've carried over the same scale conventions and the same grid settings from…the previous exercise.…Let's just review that really quickly.…In Window > Settings/Preferences > Preferences, under Settings, my current Linear…Working Units are centimeters.…And I'm going to build my object at 1:1 scale, meaning that my flag, if it were…to be one meter wide, that would be 100 units.…